data-preservation-programs/slingshot/participants/CreativeFileCloud.md

 *You can reference the [list of curated datasets in this repo](https://github.com/filecoin-project/slingshot/blob/master/datasets.md).
 If you'd like to use a dataset that is not on that list, please nominate your chosen dataset by updating the curated datasets table in this PR.
 If nominating a dataset, do you own or have exclusive rights to the data you plan to use?*

-We will using official dataset (eg Flickr Commons), also some files uploaded by users that under Creative Commons License.
+We will using official dataset (eg Flickr Commons, Open Images Dataset, Unsplash), also some files uploaded by users that under Creative Commons License.

 ## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.